logo

 HTTP state handlerslink | top

-There are some predefined HTTP state handlers, which is use when other HTTP state are raised via HTTPException or any other exception which ends with HTTP_INTERNAL_SERVER_ERROR status code.
+There are some predefined HTTP state handlers, which are use when other HTTP state are raised via HTTPException or any other exception which ends with HTTP_INTERNAL_SERVER_ERROR status code.

 You can redefined your own handlers for any combination of status code and method type like routes handlers.
-Responsing from these handlers are same as in route handlers.
+Response from these handlers are same as in route handlers.

 @app.http_state(state.HTTP_NOT_FOUND)